From concept to community

-Queers Run Brooklyn (QRB) is an NYC-based social run club for the queer community.
-New York has many run clubs, but few for the queer community, and no other queer run clubs based in Brooklyn (where a large section of the queer community lives).
-QRB fills this niche.
+Queers Run Brooklyn (QRB) is an Brooklyn-based social run club for the queer community.
 At the start of this project QRB existed only in concept.

 IMPACT